WailSolaiman/tour-guide/README.md

 ## Introduction

 Build an advanced Travel Companion Application using React, Material UI and Pigeon Maps.
-Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and sorting based on rates.
+Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and sorting data based on rates.

 ## App Features